 PhD, Communication Sciences & Disorders - McGill University

-The effect of attention bias training on adolescent internalizing problems: Neurobehavioral predictors and mechanismSupervisor(s): Elizabeth Hayden, Marc Joanisse
+The effect of attention bias training on adolescent internalizing problems: Neurobehavioral predictors and mechanismSupervisor(s): Dr. Elizabeth Hayden, Dr. Marc Joanisse

 Adolescence is a critical period with respect to mental health problems, as depressive and anxious symptoms rapidly increase at this time.
 Subthreshold adolescent symptoms can evolve into clinically significant manifestations of disorder, resulting in personal suffering and placing serious demands on familial, social, and medical resources.
 Therefore, identifying etiological factors that place youth at risk, particularly ones that are modifiable, is crucial toward prevention.
 Maladaptive biases in attention play a causal role in risk and also appear amenable to early intervention, although specific attention components and their brain correlates are poorly understood.
 We will therefore use cutting-edge tools to examine the neural and attentional components that characterize at-risk youth, and will use an attention training paradigm to examine change in these related to prevention.
 Our findings will directly contribute to knowledge on the etiology of depression and anxiety and contribute to more efficient and cost-effective earlier prevention.